 Note here, a good attacker will take notice of which defenders are on yellow cards and target them as they know the defender cannot play as ‘strongly’ against them as they might if they were not on a yellow card for fear of making a mistake and being ‘sent off’.

-- Yellow cards only remain for the duration of a single game.
+- Yellow cards in soccer only remain for the duration of a single game.

 - Players and coaches can also be shown a yellow card.
 Indeed, one particular famous manager made somewhat of a specialty out of earning them! and even took credit for them in spectacular fashion!
 See one Jose Mourinho: